Cargo Dragon Departs Station, Returns to Earth Friday

-Category: Space Hits: 2July 8, 2021: International Space Station Configuration.
+Category: Space Hits: 16July 8, 2021: International Space Station Configuration.
 Four spaceships are docked at the space station including the SpaceX Crew Dragon and Russia’s Soyuz MS-18 crew ship and ISS Progress 77 and 78 resupply ships.

 With NASA astronaut Shane Kimbrough monitoring aboard the International Space Station, a SpaceX cargo Dragon spacecraft undocked from the International Docking Adapter on the station’s space-facing port of the Harmony module at 10:45 a.m.
 EDT.